BYU rallies to beat Tennessee 29-26 in OT

 Tennessee’s Ty Chandler rushed for 154 yards on 26 carries, while Jauan Jennings had four catches for 88 yards and two touchdowns.
 That still wasn’t enough for the Volunteers, who fell to 0-2 for the first time since dropping their first six games in 1988.

-For most of the night, it appeared Tennessee would win in regulation.
+For most of the night, it appeared Tennessee would win in regulation as the Volunteers attempted to bounce back from a humiliating 38-30 season-opening loss to 26-point underdog Georgia State.

 BYU was facing third-and-6 from its own 20 with less than 20 seconds left when Wilson threw deep to Simon, who caught the pass just beyond midfield and raced into the red zone before Alontae Taylor finally brought him down.